emerzonic/Portfolio/README.md

 # Welcome to my Portfolio
-I built this site to showcase some of the projects have been working on and also provide some information regarding skills as a Full Stack Web Developer.
+I built this site to showcase some of the projects have been working on and also provide some information regarding my skills as a Full Stack Web Developer.

 ## Technologies Used
 * HTML5